-AFTER you have paid the enrollment fee, we will send you a payment confirmation by email.
 Your completed enrollment application will be reviewed by Office of Medical Cannabis staff.
 This may take up to 30 days, and you will receive an email as soon as your application has been processed.
 Office of Medical Cannabis staff may contact you by email if we need additional information.

 NOTE: Patients registered in Minnesota's Medical Cannabis Program must re-enroll on a yearly basis if they want to continue participating in the program.
 For more details, see How to Re-Enroll in the Medical Cannabis Program.